Brisbane, Australia and Arlington, Virginia

 Spatial Planning, Decision Science, Population Modeling, Monitoring, Ecology

-He has one psychological disorder, a compulsive desire to watch birds.
+He has one obsession: A compulsive desire to watch birds.

 Academic Research Program: Smart thinking for conserving biodiversity

 - Conservation Biology: setting conservation priorities, reserve system design (especially marine), using decision theory ideas and economics to solve conservation problems while facilitating sustainable economic growth, threatened species management, disturbance management, population viability analysis, biodiversity and climate change.

 - Other applied ecology: fisheries management, vertebrate pest and weed management.

 - Basic ecological theory: metapopulation dynamics, stochastic population modelling, population dynamics of marine organisms, avian community ecology, edge effects and fragmentation, landscape ecology.

 Visit Hugh's Google Scholar Profile for a full list of publications.